-When I first started using flexi track I thought bending it to fit my track plan would be the least of my worries but it’s surprisingly difficult for the unwary.
+When I first started using the pliable track I thought bending it to fit my track plan would be the least of my worries but it’s surprisingly difficult for the unwary.

-Just taking the track and bending it without support your hands — as I did when first starting — is a sleeper away from ruined track.
-The Rails break free of the sleepers and it’s all too easy to get the degree of curve wrong and having to redo it all.
-Repeat this a few times and its easy to end up with track that’s full of odd twists and bends that both looks wrong and is a nightmare for your trains to travel over.
+Just taking the track and bending it without supporting it — as I did when first starting — is a sleeper away from a ruined track.
+The rails break free of the sleepers and it’s all too easy to get the degree of curve wrong and have to redo it all.
+Repeat this a few times and you end up with track that’s full of odd twists and bends that both look wrong and are a nightmare for your trains to travel on.

 A post on Model Rail Forum sums up the best way of bending rails: “Only bend it when it is flat on the baseboard.
 This gives it support and it can only move in two dimensions.”

-Putting it on the baseboard keeps it flat to stop it twisting.
+Putting it on the baseboard keeps it flat and prevents it from twisting.

 It’s also worth using Tracksetta radius guides to check that your curves aren’t too tight

-Before getting round to joining and fixing flexi track in place it will first need cutting to the right lengths.
+Before getting around to joining and fixing the flexi-track in place it will first need cutting to the right lengths.

-My favourite way of doing this is with my trusty Dremel and a cutting wheel.
-I position the various sections in place (pinning them down with a screw between the sleepers as I cover here) to hold it in place and then cut the rails to the required length.
+My favourite way of doing this is with my trusty Dremel and a cutting disc.
+I position the various sections in place (pinning them down with a screw between the sleepers) to hold it in place and then cut the rails to the required length.

-The key for flexi track is, as with bending, to keep the track flat and support the rails as close to the cut point as possible.
-Otherwise the track can twist while being cut which can cause the rails to separate from the sleepers or produce angled rail cuts that the rail joiners won’t slide onto.
+The key to cutting flexi track is, as with bending, to keep the track flat and support the rails as close to the cut point as possible.
+Otherwise, the track can twist while being cut which can cause the rails to separate from the sleepers or produce angled rail ends that rail joiners have difficulty sliding onto.

 Essentially, this is to have a small hand-made wooden jig.
 This is no more than a small block of wood with grooves cut for the rails.
 Placing this over the track, sliding it up to the ends and holding it down or clamping it while cutting the rails with Dremel ensures they can’t move and a good rail profile for the joiners to fit to is achieved.

-Although this tip is primarily about cutting Flexi track to size it’s also worth noting of the advice from Atlas forum.
+Although this tip is primarily about cutting flexi=track to size it’s also worth noting the advice from Atlas forum.
 Members there suggest pre-soldering lengths together to create longer stretches which avoids having awkward joins in the middle of curves.